xmos/sw_usb_audio/doc/sw_ep0.rst

 The ``AudioClassRequests_2()`` function parses the passed ``USB_SetupPacket_t`` structure for a ``CUR`` request of type ``SAM_FREQ_CNTROL`` to a Clock Unit in the devices topology (as described in the devices descriptors).

-The new sample frequency is extracted and passed via channel to the rest of the design - through the buffering code and eventually to the I2S core.
+The new sample frequency is extracted and passed via channel to the rest of the design - through the buffering code and eventually to the Audio IO/I2S core.
 The ``AudioClassRequests_2()`` function waits for a handshake to propagate back though the system before signalling to the host that the request has completed successfully.
 Note, during this time the USB library is NAKing the host essentially holding off further traffic/requests until the sample-rate change is fully complete.

 .. _usb_audio_sec_audio-requ-volume: